-- Print and submit your essay, along with your SEEA application form, to your NSSLHA Chapter Advisor or Regional Councilor by 5:00 p.m. on Friday, April 12, 2013.
+- Print and submit your essay, along with your SEEA application form, to your program director/designee by Friday, April 11, 2014.
 (Essays/applications submitted directly to ASHA by students will not be accepted.)

-- E-mail your essay as a Microsoft Word document attachment to your NSSLHA Chapter Advisor or Regional Councilor by 5:00 p.m. on Friday, April 12, 2013.
+- E-mail your essay as a Microsoft Word document attachment to your program director/designee by Friday, April 11, 2014.

 - Confirm that students submitting essays meet the eligibility requirements and that students have completed the student section of the application form.

 - Review the essays submitted by eligible students and select up to five essays to be submitted to ASHA.

 - Complete and sign the program director/designee section of the application form(s).